-Immediately following the June 2006 Supreme Court decision in Randall v.
-Sorrell, which overturned a Vermont law imposing spending limits on candidates for state offices, reform groups called for a renewed effort to enact new campaign finance laws.
-Adam Lioz, "democracy advocate" for the U.S. Public Interest Research Group, told Roll Call, "This decision just adds urgency to the movement to provide a public financing option" (Ackley 2006).
-In a statement, Stuart Comstock-Gay, the Executive Director of the National Voting Rights Institute, said, "This [decision] will intensify support for voluntary public financing systems, and in the end a constitutional amendment to allow mandatory spending limits may be necessary" (NVRI 2006).
+Immediately following Randall v.
+Sorrell, reform groups called for a renewed effort to enact new campaign finance laws.
+Adam Lioz, a "democracy advocate" for the U.S. Public Interest Research Group, told Roll Call, "This decision just adds urgency to the movement to provide a public financing option."33 In a statement, Stuart Comstock-Gay, the Executive Director of the National Voting Rights Institute, said, "This [decision] will intensify support for voluntary public financing systems, and in the end a constitutional amendment to allow mandatory spending limits may be necessary."34